c2lang/c2compiler/INSTALL.md

 ### Generic
 These commands build the C2-modified LLVM/Clang toolchain.
-The produced clang is still fully compatibly with the original one (ie. it can just compile C/C++ just as well).
+The produced clang is still fully compatible with the original one (ie. it can compile C/C++ just as well).

 ```bash
 git clone git://github.com/llvm-mirror/llvm.git